 Stop Ants In Their Tracks

 For some reason, ants don’t like to cross chalk lines.
 Draw some on around your doorways, windowsills and wherever else the ants are coming in from to stop them in their tracks.
+Here are some more ways to deter and get rid of ants naturally.

 Instant Fingernail Brightener